csiro-hydroinformatics/streamflow-forecasting-tools-onboard/doc/install_windows.md

 * for the field "Variable value:" use c:\local\libs  (if you unzipped libs.7z into c:\local in the previous section)

 ## Installing packages

+You can choose to install various higher level languages: R, Python, Matlab, C# and potentially others.

+This section documents R and Python.
+You can install either, or both, depending on your needs.

 ### R packages